The Best Essential Oils For Allergies

 For some people, there is an allergy season where blossoming flowers and pollen in the air bring on a surge of coughing, sneezing, and even wheezing.
 Others can stop and smell the roses almost all year long until one particular tree or flower starts shedding its pollen.
 And still more of us are allergic to pet dander, mold, and other household allergens that persist year-round.

 In short, allergies come in all shapes and sizes.

 No matter their causes, allergy triggers and symptoms can be frustrating—no one wants to spend all day with a runny nose, headache, or sore throat.
 Did you know that essential oils can help?
-You may be wondering what essential oils are good for allergies and luckily, we’ve got you covered with DIY essential oil recipes to ease pesky allergy symptoms, hay fever, and more!
+If you are looking for essential oils for allergies, we’ve got you covered with DIY essential oil recipes to ease pesky allergy symptoms, hay fever, and more!

 With an herbaceous, sweet, floral, and fresh aroma, Lavender oil is the go-to oil for most things, including easing seasonal allergies.

 Allergies are an inflammatory reaction to something in your environment.
 A common reaction takes the form of a stuffy nose or even skin irritation.
 As a result, anti-inflammatory, immune-boosting essential oils can help lessen your physiological reaction and bring relief from your allergies’ worst effects.